ripped-rooster/Terraform-Associate-Notes/README.md

 | Object   | A collection of named attributes        | `object({name=string})`   |
 | Tuple    | A sequence of values of different types | `tuple([string, number])` |

+- Worth noting with a list, that if you request an item in the list that is higher than the number of items in the list (i.e. value = element(var.users, 4)) when there are only 3 items in the list, it won't throw an error, instead it will be like it keeps wrapping round the list

 ## Outputs

 - Output variables display values in the shell after running `terraform apply`.